GOP lawmakers demand that 'alarming' memo on FISA abuses be made public

 On Thursday, the Senate voted 65-34 to reauthorize a FISA provision that allows U.S. spy agencies to conduct surveillance on foreign targets abroad for six years.
 The bill, which already has been passed by the House, now heads to the White House,where President Donald Trump has said he will sign it into law.

-Fox News’ Anne Marie Riha and Chad Pergram and The Associated Press contributed to this report.
+Fox News’ Alex Pappas, Anne Marie Riha and Chad Pergram and The Associated Press contributed to this report.